 - The Rite (2011) is based on a book by Matt Baglio about a real-life exorcism.

 - Henry: Portrait of a Serial Killer (2016) was inspired by real-life serial killer Henry Lee Lucas.

-- Veronica (2018) this movie streaming on Netflix takes place in Madrid, Spain and is based on a real police report that purports a young women conduced a séance and then was terrorized by a demon with several months of seizures and hallucinations.
+- Veronica (2018) this movie streaming on Netflix takes place in Madrid, Spain and is based on a real police report that purports a young woman, Estefanía Gutiérrez Lázaro, conducted a séance with a ouija board and was then terrorized by a demon with several months of seizures and hallucinations.

 - Once Upon a Time… in Hollywood (2019) is a fictional comedy-drama by Quentin Tarantino that contains elements of the real Hollywood of 1969 including the Manson family creeping around Laurel Canyon.